 If you are looking to travel on a budget, visit Venice during the acqua alta, or “high water” months of October through January.
 This is when the city floods on a regular basis.

-Venice Carnival is during February.
-2020 Carnivale de Venezia dates are February 8th to February 25th.
+Venice Carnival is usually held during February.
+2021 Carnivale de Venezia dates are January 30th to February 16th.

 Where To Stay In Venice